-These results are in line with the findings by Fonseca et al. (2010) that covariates such as education, income, and marital status explain about 25% of the observed gender gap in financial literacy in the US.
-Thus, even though the gender gap can be partly explained by differences in socioeconomic characteristics between men and women, a large difference remains unexplained.
+These results are in line with the findings by Fonseca et al. (2012) that covariates such as education, income, and marital status explain about 25% of the observed gender gap in financial literacy in the US.
+Thus, even though the gender gap can be partly explained by differences in socioeconomic characteristics between men and women and potential differences in the costs and benefits of acquiring financial knowledge, a large difference remains unexplained.